pgrebolt/Splitwise-expense-plotter/README.md

 You can draw points in a graph to see how monthly expenses vary for each category.
 It is also prepared to draw a bar graph with all the accumulated expenses.

 ## Installation
-Save all the content of this repository to a folder on your computer.
-To do this, press the green button and then save the content as ZIP.
-Extract all the contents from the ZIP folder to your computer.
-With all this you already have the program installed!
+If you don't have Python installed on your computer, you must download the runable file.
+Enter the `/dist` carpeta folder of this repository.
+Click on the .gui.exe fitxer file.
+In the new window, press the button with three dots and download the file.
+Place it inside your computer in the folder you want.
+You have everything ready to open the program.

+If you have Python downloaded to your computer, you can follow the above steps or clone this repository.
+The main program is `.gui.py`.
 ## How does the program work?
-In your phone app, export the '.csv' file with the expenses and save it to your computer.
+In your phone app, export the `.csv` file with the expenses and save it to your computer.

 To open the program, run the .exe fitxer file.
 When the window opens, you can search for the name of the file you want to paint (the one you exported from Splitwise).
 You can also choose which folder you want to save it in and by what name.
 You can choose in which language the file you extracted from Splitwise is located and in which language you want to draw your graph (IN TESTS).